This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Don’t be too strict, follow the hunger cues and remember that your baby knows what they needs 🙂

 I wouldn’t worry too much about your baby having too much or not enough formula unless your baby is starting to loose too much wait.
 And if you are worried for any reason, don’t hesitate to contact your pediatrician.

 Related: How to Weight Baby at Home

 Isn’t it annoying to open the tin of formula, measure the water, measure the formula and shake the bottle every time?
-What if you could prepare a big jar of formula in the morning, and pour it in your baby’s bottle throughout the day?
+What if you could prepare a big jar of formula in the morning, and pour it in your baby’s bottle throughout the day and night?

 Well, a formula mixer does just that!
 Do it in the morning and forget about it till the next day.
 Just remember that pre-mixed formula that’s stored in the fridge is only good for 24 hours, after which you have to discard it.

 Don’t leave the formula at room temperature: that only lasts for a couple of hours before you should be throwing it away.

 4) Get a Formula Dispenser Machine